kubernetes/website/content/en/blog/_posts/2023-04-13-hpa-container-resource-metric.md

 For Kubernetes v1.27, the ContainerResource type metric will be available by default as described at the beginning.
 (You can still disable it by the `HPAContainerMetrics` feature gate.)

-Also, we've improve the observability of HPA controller by exposing some metrics from the kube-controller-manager:
+Also, we've improved the observability of HPA controller by exposing some metrics from the kube-controller-manager:
-- `metric_computation_duration_seconds`: Number of metric computations.
+- `metric_computation_total`: Number of metric computations.
-- `metric_computation_total`: The time that the HPA controller takes to calculate one metric.
+- `metric_computation_duration_seconds`: The time that the HPA controller takes to calculate one metric.
 - `reconciliations_total`: Number of reconciliation of HPA controller.
 - `reconciliation_duration_seconds`: The time that the HPA controller takes to reconcile a HPA object once.